anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 Inclusion of a MUD file with IoT devices is operationally quite simple.
 It requires only a few small changes to the DHCP client code to express the MUD URL.
-It can even be done without code changes via the use of a QR code affixed to the packaging (see {{I-D.richardson-mud-qrcode}}.
+It can even be done without code changes via the use of a QR code affixed to the packaging (see {{?RFC9238}}.

 The difficult part is determining what to put into the MUD file itself.
 There are currently tools that help with the definition and analysis of MUD files, see {{mudmaker}}.